xeolabs/xeolabs.github.com/index.md

 As a software engineer, I value process, teamwork, empathy and simple, maintainable design, because those are what make software development fun, healthy and productive.
 <br><br>
 As an open source developer, I draw on the generosity of a lot of passionate graphics geeks.
-I'll often adapt our experiments and tools to the needs of clients, resulting in greater efficiency and certainty of delivery.
+Often, I'll adapt our experiments and tools to the needs of my clients, resulting in greater efficiency and certainty of delivery.
 When more help is needed on a project, I can also bring in experienced WebGL geeks who I've collaborated with on various open source projects.
 <br><br>
 **Got a project you'd like to discuss?** Fire me an email via the secret address below!
 Please note that, after the first